The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Methodology

-Keep in mind that while prepaid cards offer an alternative to credit and debit, they do not contribute to building credit.
-To establish a credit history, use a credit card responsibly, paying bills on time and in full every month.
+Remember that while prepaid cards offer an alternative to credit and debit, they do not contribute to building credit.
+To establish a credit history, use a credit card responsibly, paying bills on time and in full monthly.
 If you’re looking for an easy way to deposit and withdraw money for daily transactions, consider opening a checking account with a linked debit card to avoid ATM fees.